The Most Comfortable Walking Boots, According to a Podiatrist

 Buckled-up Ankle Boots

 Dr. Sutera's recommended brand, Vionic, makes this edgy pair that will look just as good with denim as it will with a floral midi dress.
-It's got a sturdy, stacked heel that’s 1.5 inches tall and a gored panel for plenty of stretch around the ankle.
+It's got a sturdy, stacked heel that’s 3 inches tall for a flattering, yet still manageable amount of lift.
 Plus, the leather uppers are already weather-resistant, so you won't need to treat them before wearing.

 Timeless Riding Boots